mirobergam/Election-Analytics/posts/blog7.md

 By feeding the most recent COVID totals by state into the model we've constructed using Trump's 2016 voteshares and the impact of COVID on Trump's daily polling, we can generate this prediction for who will win each

 The difficulty of measuring shocks is isolating their effect.
 Trump's handling of COVID and the virus' impact on citizens certainly played a role in his mild loss of support over the course of the last several months.
-However, in such a dramatic campaign cycle where any number of events can be labelled as shocks - from opening of a seat on the Supreme Court to the leak of Trump's tax information - it's difficult to say if COVID was the main driver.
+However, in such a dramatic campaign cycle where any number of events can be labeled as shocks - from opening of a seat on the Supreme Court to the leak of Trump's tax information - it's difficult to say if COVID was the main driver.